hapyl/EternaAPI/README.md

-# EternaAPI
-An API for spigot development made by me.
+# EternaAPI >> An API for Spigot development.

+* Provides builders for ItemStacks, Scoreboards, Particles, Commands ect.
+* Allows per-player Glowing, WorldBorder, Entity Visibility etc.
+* Customizable Parkour, Quests system.
+* A lot of utilities.

+> See Wiki for more.

 _Some classes are not mine and authors were credited._